Does talking about end of life mean it will happen sooner?

 It is most important that you think about what is best for you and not what your family, friends, or doctors would want for you.
 Decision making should be aligned with your values.
 Your values are what is most important to you and what gives your life meaning.
 If your values would be threatened with treatments, what would quality of life look like for you?
-Get Prepared can help you make decisions about your health care.
+See our Get Prepared page for to help you make decisions about your health care.

 What happens if I change my mind?

-Advance directive forms should be reviewed with your health care provider on a frequent basis.
+Advance directives and POLST forms should be reviewed with your doctor on a frequent basis.
 If you change your mind regarding some of your wishes, a new form can be completed.
 The most current form will be used.

 Who is the best person to choose as my power of attorney (POA)?

 It is really important to choose someone as your POA that you trust to express your wishes.
 In order for them to express your wishes properly, you should have a conversation with them about what your wishes are, even though you have documented them in the forms.

 What if my POLST form and my advance directive aren’t in agreement with each other?